-Since 2014, Practical Playbook has served as the backbone organization that provides technical assistance to the BUILD Health Challenge awardees.
+In 2014, Practical Playbook served as the backbone organization that provided technical assistance to the BUILD Health Challenge awardees.
 As part of this role, Playbook staff and partners have provided webinars, offered one-on-one assistance, managed regional working groups, and led communities of practice.
 The Playbook has also hosted two annual meetings, which were attended by over 600 participants from across the country.

 Since its inception in 2013, the Practical Playbook has been at the forefront of the movement to improve population health.
 Dedicated to making multi-sector partnerships work, Playbook manages a National Advisory Committee of more than 30 organizations that are working to improve collaborations and population health, and is constantly working to connect other groups.